-Once you have good understanding of the above 3 points, then you can proceed with your quest to excel in Hadoop.
+Once you have a good understanding of the above 3 points, then you can proceed with your quest to excel in Hadoop.
 Though Java as a technology won’t stop you from making your mark in the Hadoop framework (if you hail from a different technical background altogether, but makes the path a bit difficult as there would be a bigger learning curve).

 Apache Hadoop, one of the most widely adopted enterprise solution by most of the IT giants has made it one of the top 10 IT job trends for the years 2016 and 2017 in consecution.
 It becomes mandatory for the intelligent professionals who want to become pros in Hadoop to learn quickly the ever evolving and ever changing ecosystem of Hadoop on a daily basis.
 Apache Hadoop is an open source platform built on two technologies – Linux Operating System and Java Programming language.
 To answer the question “Is Java knowledge mandatory to learn Hadoop?” then the answer would be a blatantly YES, as every Hadoop professional need to understand the inner workings of Hadoop which is nothing but just Java.

-The Map functions that are mainly filters and sorts the data whereas the Reduce jobs which deals with the integration of the final outcomes of the map() function.
+The Map functions that are mainly filters and sorts the data whereas the Reduce jobs which deal with the integration of the final outcomes of the map() function.
 The MapReduce programs can be written in various other languages like Perl, Ruby, C or Python that support streaming through Hadoop streaming API.
 However, there are certain advanced features that are as of now only available as Java APIs thus making it more rigid that the professionals with Hadoop have thorough Java knowledge.

 If you are not from Java background, how difficult is it to learn Hadoop?

-For professionals who hail from various other backgrounds like PHP, .NET, Mainframes, Data Warehousing, DBAs, Data Analytics and have a desire to get a career started with Hadoop and Big Data, this should be one of questions that you would be questioning yourself with.
+For professionals who hail from various other backgrounds like PHP, .NET, Mainframes, Data Warehousing, DBAs, Data Analytics and have a desire to get a career started with Hadoop and Big Data, this should be one of the questions that you would be questioning yourself with.
 If not Java, how difficult is it to learn Hadoop along with it?
 Let me tell you something here, you would be investing money and time and also your relentless efforts to understand and excel Hadoop but it would be better to take that additional time in understanding how Hadoop has become such a great success.
-It is because of Java, and if you are good enough with the basics of it just so that you understand the internal of Hadoop, you would be able to appreciate you learning towards Hadoop as well.
+It is because of Java, and if you are good enough with the basics of it just so that you understand the internals of Hadoop, you would be able to appreciate you learning towards Hadoop as well.

-It is not just about Java, if you look at professionals who have spent their time and money in excelling in Hadoop but with no other programming language – it gets tough for them to get themselves recruited in the fields of Big Data and Data Analytics.
+It is not just about Java if you look at professionals who have spent their time and money in excelling in Hadoop but with no other programming language – it gets tough for them to get themselves recruited in the fields of Big Data and Data Analytics.
 Most of the Organization always insist on hiring only experienced professionals who have experience with Big Data, Hadoop and any other programming languages like Java and the like.
 It is a fact that one needs to digest before he or she spends the time in understanding Hadoop, that Hadoop is not an easy technology to master and that too quickly.
-It is sequential process where you need to spend enough time with each of the sequential steps that you take towards the learning of Hadoop.
+It is a sequential process where you need to spend enough time with each of the sequential steps that you take towards the learning of Hadoop.

 Learning Hadoop as we just discussed is not going to be an easy task, but if professionals know about the hurdles with it then overpowering those hurdles and making the learning hassle-free is very much possible.
 Since Hadoop is an open source framework that was built on top of Java, hence making it necessary for all the professionals to be well-versed with the basics of Java essentials to appreciate Hadoop and also its internals.
-Having good knowledge over the advanced Java concepts for Hadoop is a great advantage but definitely not compulsory if you are not from the Java background.
-Hope the answer for this infamous question is thought to be obtained here, with the necessary steps that one needs to take to surpass the hurdle if you are non-Java programmer.
+Having a good knowledge of the advanced Java concepts for Hadoop is a great advantage but definitely not compulsory if you are not from the Java background.
+Hope the answer to this infamous question is thought to be obtained here, with the necessary steps that one needs to take to surpass the hurdle if you are a non-Java programmer.

-In this article, we have seen what actually is Big Data and understood in what context does Hadoop exactly fit in.
+In this article, we have seen what actually is Big Data and understanding in what context does Hadoop exactly fit in.
 With that understanding, we have also introduced the basics of Hadoop and how it works.